 I love an easy dessert idea that feels a little flashy.
 I’m not a dessert show-off.
 But it is fun to have people be excited about the treat you bring to a get-together.

 For the Frosting

-> Because it really doesn’t matter what cake mix you use, you’ll want to go by the directions on the back of the box you are using.
+Because it really doesn’t matter what cake mix you use, you’ll want to follow the directions and ingredients needed on the back of the box you are using.

-> Where it calls out the water, just swap in the Prosecco instead.
+Where it calls out the water, just swap in the Prosecco instead.
 Yum.

 There is more than enough in one bottle to make this recipe.

 In fact, you’ll even have a few glasses for you to sip on as you make this… or you can try one of these Champagne Cocktails.

 How to Make Prosecco Cupcakes with Prosecco Buttercream

 Make the Cupcakes

 Preheat the oven based on the directions on your boxed cake mix.